7 releases

 Possible causes

 • The callback captures the item that owns it.
-For example, you did link! and captured an html element that the link! modifies.
-You should change the capture to a weak reference.
+For example, you did link! and captured an html element that the link! modifies, then store the link! handle in the html element itself.
+You should capture the html element by weak reference instead.

 Design decisions